 5.Ikigai: Finding Purpose

-This is a concept in Japan that refers to finding something that gives your life meaning.
-Once found, ensure you find ways to consistently live in purpose.
-It is believed that living in purpose helps people avoid social isolation and brings joy.
-This may also come about because it is something that keeps one engaged, focused, and satisfied which may overall result in a better quality of life.
-When engaging with different older people, it seemed many had clarity on what their purpose was, and why it was important.
+This is a concept in Japan that refers to finding something that gives life meaning.
+Once found, it is important to then live in purpose.
+It is believed that living in purpose keeps one engaged, focused, and satisfied.
+People find joy, avoid isolation and generally have a better quality of life.

 6.There is beauty in the art of mastery

-From tea masters and sushi artisans to martial arts experts and the enigmatic geishas, the Japanese dedicate years of practice to reach the pinnacle of their craft and be considered ‘masters’.
+The Japanese dedicate years of practice to reach the pinnacle of their craft to be ‘masters’.
+From tea masters, sushi artisans, martial arts experts and the enigmatic geishas.
 Watching the masters gracefully execute their skill, with precision and flow is admirable.
-It really is a testament to the value of patience and dedication in mastery.
+It is a testament to the value of patience and dedication in mastery.

 7.Importance of preserving cultural traditions

-Cultural traditions are the threads that connect people to their ancestry and the values held by their forebearers.
-Although modernisation often threatens to override many traditions, it is important to find ways of preserving them so future generations may understand the richness of their culture.
-It is helpful to create ways to make these traditions accessible to those that want to continue them or to learn about them.
-I found the museums and the classes/courses available to be such a good way of learning about some of the Japanese traditions.
+Cultural traditions are the threads that connect people to their ancestry.
+Culture retains the values held by the forebearers.
+For future generations to understand the richness of their culture, it is important to preserve tradition.
+Create ways to make traditions accessible to those who want to continue or learn about them.
+Japan had many museums and classes/courses available to learn about some Japanese traditions.
+Modernisation threatens to override tradition.

 8.There is always a cost to progress

 Japan is one of the leading nations when it comes to technological development.
-However, the nation’s focus towards technological growth and development comes at a price.
-It really stood out to me that some of the traditions that were so prevalent and honourable in Japanese culture such as the training of the geishas, tea making ceremonies and craft artisan work have declined significantly in participation.
-Higher paying professions and a faster lifestyles have enticed people away from these once prevalent practices.
-It is a stark reminder that every step forward often requires leaving something behind.
+The nation’s focus towards technological growth and development comes at a price.
+Some traditions that were prevalent and honourable in Japanese culture, have declined in participation.
+For example the training of the geishas, tea making ceremonies and craft artisan work.
+Higher paying professions and faster lifestyles have enticed people away from traditional work.
+A stark reminder that every step forward often requires leaving something behind.

 9.Creating or moving to an environment that helps you thrive

-Considering the size of Japan and the different regions, it was interesting to note the different sub-cultures within the country from the big cities, the country towns to the island towns.
-When speaking to different people across the country, I discovered that there were many who had moved to a different part of the country as it provided more of the lifestyle they desired.
-In addition, due to the small size of accommodation, people had limited space and therefore had to be very mindful about only having things that brought enhanced utility, joy or peace.
+The size of Japan and the different regions, lend to interesting sub-cultures.
+From the big cities, the country towns to the island towns.
+People move to a part of the country that provides more of the lifestyle they desire.
+The small size of the houses and limited space means people are mindful about having only things that bring enhanced utility, joy or peace.

 10.Creating moments of serenity

 Japan has so many things that encourage one to slow down and take in their surroundings.
-It seemed that they have cultivated a lifestyle that made many of them look as if they were floating through life.
-Not sure if that is attributed to the many mindfulness practices and meditation that is richly observed in Japan.
-I found the zen gardens, green spaces and artistic creations scattered across the different cities particularly breath taking.
-The environment really encouraged me to pause and breathe, which generally seemed to keep my mood mellow and my body relaxed.
+People have cultivated lifestyles that make them appear as if they are floating through life.
+This is partly attributed to the mindfulness and meditation practices observed in Japan.
+The breath taking zen gardens, green spaces and artistic creations across the country encouraged me to pause and breathe.
+This kept my mood mellow and my body relaxed.

-Overall, Japan definitely forced me to pause and observe what was going on – both internally and externally.
-It provides a unique way to consider engagement with the people around us, and our environment.
-The rich culture definitely also triggered me to think about the intricacies of how we consider changes in culture, finding our purpose and finding ways to create moments and environments that encourage us to thrive.
-The country has so much to offer – I challenge anyone visiting not to find themselves in a moment of reflection as they enjoy and immerse themselves in the amalgamation of a country that has a rich culture of mindfulness, growth, development and creativity.
+Japan definitely forced me to pause and observe – both internally and externally.
+It challenged how I engage with the people around me, and my environment.
+The rich culture triggered me to think about the intricacies of changes in traditional values.
+I thought about finding purpose as well as intentionally creating an environment that encourages me to thrive.
+The country has so much to offer.
+I challenge anyone visiting not to find themselves in a moment of reflection.
+Japan will have you immerse yourself in a rich culture of mindfulness, growth, development and creativity.

 Comment below to share which of the lessons above resonated with you the most?
 Or if you have been to Japan – are there any other lessons or thoughts that came to mind?